vcchstrandberg/netatmo-weather-api/README.md

 ## Missing features

-- [ ] Implement a way to refresh the access token when it expires.
+- [ ] Implement a way to refresh the access token and persist on device, when it expires.
 - [ ] Implement a LED Display to show the weather data.
 - [ ] Design a case for the display.